New Media Communication Degree Announced

 To ensure the degree is applicable to current trends in the communication field, the College worked closely with industry partners to develop the program structure.
 In addition to providing students with the skills to use current and emerging technologies for storytelling, the degree also has embedded humanities-based competencies which will focus on creating communication professionals who are “ethically minded,” empathetic, excellent writers, with the kinds of skills necessary to emerge as a confident, savvy communication leader.
 Other courses include business communication, computer mediated communication, research and design.
 The program also has an internship component where students will work directly with local media industry employers in order to perfect their particular communication skill-set.

 Applications are currently being accepted for the Fall 2017 semester.
-For more information, please contact Henry Mack, Associate Dean of Academic Affairs at firstname.lastname@example.org.
+For more information, please visit Broward.edu/newmediacommunication or contact Henry Mack, Associate Dean of Academic Affairs at email@example.com.